saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 "Different measurements for different purposes," Marcus explained.
 "INPACT™ measures whether infrastructure *can* fulfill agent needs—the capability we've built.
 GOALS™ measures whether we can *sustain* that capability over time—operational excellence.
 Think of it this way: we built a great car, but we haven't yet proven we can maintain it."

 He pulled up a validation chart.
-"Colaberry's research is clear: proficiency across all five regulatory categories correlates with production success.
-Gaps lead to degraded outcomes.
-Major gaps lead to failure.
-We're at 15—below the 21-point threshold for proficiency across all five.
+"Here's what the data shows from our 24-organization benchmark study: organizations scoring 21-25 on GOALS™ achieve 91% production success.
+Those at 16-20 see 78% success with limitations.
+Below 16?
+One hundred percent failure rate.
+We're at 15 right now—just below the threshold.
 That's why Weeks 11-12 matter so much."
+[11]

 "So the 85/100 INPACT™ score means we *can* support trusted agents," Dr. Chen said.
 "But the 15/25 GOALS™ score means we haven't proven we can *keep* them trusted."